oleksandrbi/CodePathWeek8/README.md

   COMMENTS:

-    The Blue site has an
+  The Green site had an XSS attack vulnerability in the feedback section.
+It was very simple to implement a <script>alert(123)</script> that gives an alert message such as "123" or "HELLO".

 ## Red